kpfleming/jinjanator/README.rst

    the template as ``VAR``.
 To import environment variables into the global scope, give it an empty string: ``--import-env=``.
 (This will overwrite any existing variables!)
+-  ``--filters filters.py``: Load custom Jinja2 filters and tests from a Python file.
+Will load all top-level functions and register them as filters.
+This option can be used multiple times to import several files.
+-  ``--tests tests.py``: Load custom Jinja2 filters and tests from a Python file.

 There is some special behavior with environment variables: